Currently not running in Vanuatu but hoping to open back up in 2023. Check back soon or join another exciting project!

 - Tours, Souvenirs & spending money

-An optional one week orientation is a great way to prepare yourself better for the coming weeks where you will be more engaged with the local communities.
+For a much more in depth orientation and to explore some more of the local sites, you can also add on the culture week before your project.
+The one week orientation is a great way to prepare yourself better for the coming weeks where you will be more engaged with the local communities.
 Learn more about the culture of Vanuatu including a city tour and visits to interesting locations.
 You’ll have the opportunity to learn the local language, take Melanesian cooking classes, visit the blue lagoon and spend time being a tourist before your volunteer experience begins.
-The orientation weeks start on the first Monday of every month with two in June & July.

 Weekends are always free for relaxing or sightseeing of your choice.
 Our team on the ground will help you organize additional trips at local rates!
 There’s heaps of things to see and do in Vanuatu, from museums and cultural centers to island hopping, hiking, water sports like snorkeling, diving, boating and fishing etc.